Situations where there are grounds for filing a complaint

 Occupational health and safety complaints

-An occupational health and safety complaint may be filed when:
+Workers may file an occupational health and safety complaint concerning:

-Complaints related to the For a Safe Maternity Experience Program
+- the For a Safe Maternity Experience Program (SMEP)

 Complaints or reports about a hazardous situation

 A worker may file a complaint or report a hazardous situation by contacting an inspector on call at 1 844 838-0808, option 1.
 Doing so is voluntary and confidential.
-The request will be processed so that the CNESST can assess the risk and determine whether or not corrective and control measures must be put in place.
+The request will be processed so that the CNESST assesses the risk and whether measures are in place to reduce and control it.

 A worker may exercise their right of refusal if they have reasonable grounds to believe that the performance of their work would expose them or another person to a hazard that could affect their: